yktoo/yktoo.com/content/blog/0215/index.en.md

 As I feared, the actual art turned out to be like this:
 ![](img:1.bp.blogspot.com/-q86XZXF4WyM/UtWFeZI7tOI/AAAAAAAAbvE/WsOH8Q2s6Ig/s1600/dsc02900.picasaweb.jpg:a)

-This masterpiece by the Danish artist [Asger Jorn][wiki:en:Asger_Jorn] is called //Verlust der Mitte// and dated 1966.
+This masterpiece by the Danish artist [Asger Jorn][wiki:en:Asger_Jorn] is called {{< fl "Verlust der Mitte" >}} and dated 1966.
 I'm now going to say something terribly blasphemous, but I reckon this painting a meaningless nonsense—well, I'm a layman as I warned you.

 In accordance with the level of my art education I evaluate items of art using an internal scale "like/dislike".
 The way it works I find obscure myself.
 Normally I would listen to the response of a certain piece of art in me.
 In this case the mood indicator didn't move.